punchcreative/get-your-number/README.md

 After you close the subscription, you can decide on how to make use of the numbers that are given.

+Install the plugin in a folder named <strong>get-your-number</strong> in your Wordpress plugins directory

 Playing a Bingo could be one ;-)